 Ari Honarvar is an award-winning writer, visual artist, and speaker.
 As a journalist, she is curious about many topics, including social justice, parenting, and mental health.
-Her words have appeared on Parents, Teen Vogue, The Guardian, Washington Post, Yes!
-Magazine, Vice, Elephant Journal, and elsewhere.
-An acclaimed speaker, Ari teaches workshops and presents at conferences, universities, nonprofits, and other venues.
-Her debut novel, A Girl Called Rumi, is forthcoming in 2021 from Forest Ave.
-Press.
+Her words have appeared on Parents, Teen Vogue, The Guardian, Washington Post, Newsweek, New York Times, and elsewhere.
+Her award-winning stories are featured in The Nature of Cities anthologies, A Flash of Silver Green (2nd place, 2019), and City in a Wild Garden (1st Place, 2021).
+She is the author of Rumi’s Gift Oracle Deck (2018, Schiffer Publishing) and A Girl Called Rumi, (2021, Forest Ave.
+Press).

-As part of her continuous efforts to build poetry and musical bridges across war-torn and conflict-ridden borders, she is the Iranian Musical Ambassador of Peace and has spearheaded the Drop Poems Not Bombs project.
-She is also the Vice President of Gente Unida, a human rights border coalition.
+As part of her continuous efforts to build poetry and musical bridges across war-torn and conflict-ridden borders, Ari is the Iranian Musical Ambassador of Peace, dancing with refugees and conducting Resilience through Joy workshops for both refugees and volunteers on either side of the U.S.-Mexico border.
+She is also the vice president of Gente Unida, a human rights border coalition focusing on migrant children,